Rouages: “At the interface between conservation and research”

-Marie-Angeline Pinail and Caroline Loup work in the Historical Heritage Department.
-Marie-Angeline Pinail is in charge of the university collections and the Faculty of Medicine collections.
-The second is scientific manager of the herbarium.
-This month, as part of the " Rouages "video series, they tell us about their jobs.
+Marie-Angeline Pinail and Caroline Loup work in the historical heritage department.
+The former is the university collections manager and is responsible for the collections at the Faculty of Medicine.
+The latter is the scientific manager of the herbarium.
+This month, as part of the video series " Rouages ," they tell us about their jobs.

-On the second floor of the Institut de Botanique, at the end of a long corridor decorated with naturalist photos and old laboratory furniture, we find Caroline Loup and Marie-Angeline Pinail.
-Together with their colleague Audrey Theron, they make up the Historical Heritage Department, under the direction of Véronique Bourgade.
-Their mission: to conserve, manage and promote the University of Montpellier's collections.
+On the first floor of the Institute of Botany, at the end of a long corridor decorated with nature photographs and old laboratory furniture, we meet Caroline Loup and Marie-Angeline Pinail.
+Together with their colleague Audrey Theron, they make up the historical heritage department under the direction of Véronique Bourgade.
+Their mission: to preserve, manage, and promote the collections of the University of Montpellier.

 At the interface between conservation and research

-As Collections Manager at the University, Marie-Angeline Pinail also interacts with a wide range of professionals.
-Scientists, of course, but also curators, restorers, transporters and scenographers whom she meets on her travels. " As a steward, I coordinate the administrative, legal and material logistics of collection movements.
-This may be for loans to outside institutions, or for in situ movements , i.e. transfers prior to construction work or exhibition set-ups.
+As the university's collections manager, Marie-Angeline Pinail also interacts with many different professions.
+Scientists, of course, but also curators, art restorers, transporters, and scenographers, whom she meets during her travels. " As a manager, I coordinate the administrative, legal, and material logistics of moving collections, whether on loan to outside institutions or in situ , i.e., transfers prior to work or exhibition setups."

-In addition to these intra muros trips , Marie-Angeline accompanies each work of art on loan to museums.
-These loans are all the more important as they help finance the restoration of the works.
-Among her fondest memories, she cites this " convoying, memorable in my career, to the MET New York in 2018 to accompany Alphonse Lamy's bêcheur,the conservatory's mascot."
-A conservatory she knows all the better, as she is in charge of it in her second capacity: in charge of collections at the Faculty of Medicine.
+In addition to these intra-mural movements , Marie-Angeline accompanies each work of art when it is loaned to museums.
+These loans are particularly important as they help to finance the restoration of the works.
+Among her fondest memories, she cites this "memorable transport in my career, to the MET in New York in 2018 to accompany Alphonse Lamy's spade, the conservatory's mascot."
+She knows the conservatory all the better because she is also responsible for it in her second role: collections manager at the Faculty of Medicine.

 *[listen to our podcast about the conservatory]